mister-michael/hipStar/README.md

 ### Future Plans

-This was a front-end project at Nashville Software School, made before I had a concpetion of what back-end meant.
+This was a front-end project at Nashville Software School, made before I had a conception of what back-end meant.
 I soon came to realize that my ultimate conception of a movie recommendation project was that of a back-end project.
 A future iteration of this app will be build with Django ORM with Rest Framework.
 Recommendations will be based on more advanced data relationships.